chelahmy/harubi/templates/models/user/README.md

 **update**

 Update a user record by name.
 Pass in password and e-mail address.
-User name cannot be changed.
-Super-user only.
+User name cannot be changed. *Super-user only*.

 **delete**

 Delete a user record by name.
-Super-user only.
+Cannot delete the super-user. *Super-user only*.